SoberingRealityCheck/Astro230_Final_Project/readme.md

 Will have a big numpy array with star name, pixel x-y coords, real world RA/Dec coords, Distance/Parallax(?) columns.
 - SIMBAD?
 Other resources shown in class powerpoint April 10?

+THIS IS DONE!!
+got some nice 3d plots too.

 **Step 4: Aperture Photometry on each star?
 Try to find a standard star in the image to calibrate for absolute magnitude.**
 Will be able to add a 'absolute magnitude' in each band to the end of the column, along with color values for B-V and V-R.